zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/IP addresses of VPC-Connected ECS instances.md

 A VPC-Connected ECS instance supports either of the following public IP addresses:

 -   NatPublicIp, which is assigned to a VPC-Connected ECS instance.
-It can be released only, but is not unbound from the instance.
+It can be released only, and cannot be unbound from the instance.
 -   Elastic public IP \(EIP\).
 For more information, see [What is an EIP address](https://www.alibabacloud.com/help/doc-detail/32321.htm).

 When a VPC-Connected ECS instance accesses Internet, its public IP address is mapped to its private IP address through network address translation \(NAT\).